MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 For the rest of this section, relative clauses and their head nouns will be surrounded by square brackets when they appear in glosses containing other words.

-Relative clauses in Ekhwachil are placed after the nouns they modify, and they are separated by the relativizer (?) _\[which possibly agrees with the head noun in some way\]_ (?).
+Relative clauses in Ekhwachil are placed after the nouns they modify, and they are separated by the relativizer (?).
 When the head noun is the patient of the verb in the relative clause, it is only expressed with verb agreement.

     (A.#) ??? ??? ???????
           ???  ??? ???????